"I am here to bring people to their mothers;

 Amber’s work is to guide communities near and far, especially low income and communities of color, to not just connect with earth but showcase pathways for careers working with the earth.
 It is her goal to make her peers aware that working with the earth can be a career path not just a hobby and provide healing for personal trauma simultaneously.
 She shares her life with us as a testament to this statement; Amber’s shares her life with us proving that the earth provides abundance.

 Amber is currently based in NYC where she works as a horticulturalist, florist, mild landscaper and urban farmer/gardner.
-When she’s not doing this work you can catch her hosting American Sign Language Tours at The Whitney Museum of Art, brewing kombucha in New Paltz, NY or working as a baker in Brooklyn.
+When she’s not doing this work you can catch her hosting American Sign Language Tours at The Whitney Museum of Art or babysitting for families all across NYC.